Lone-DO/csharp/README.md

    dotnet run
  ```
  - In the Browser, head to https://localhost:5001/
- - This is a Blazor/ Razor Pages Web Application, Enjoy
+ - This is a Blazor/ Razor Pages Web Application, After adjusting the options, click the "Search" button
+ - If a Post has submissions, they will be rendered once you click the "View Submissions" button
+ - Enjoy!

 ## Create Reddit Client App - Browse PhotoshopBattles Subreddit